 My practice is grounded in both science and spirituality.
 It is important to me that my clients gain a clear understanding of the psychological and medical foundations of the exercises we do, as well as come to a deeper awareness of self through embodiment and connection.
 Our sessions will integrate mindfulness techniques, somatic exercises, anatomical exploration, open communication, skills practice, and just having fun together!

-As there are updates to the COVID situation, I will update this page and my protocols accordingly.
+As there are updates to the Covid situation, I will update this page and my protocols accordingly.

-At this time, my sliding scale spots are fully booked.
 If you come from a background without access to wealth and are a person of color, queer, trans, gender nonconforming, nonbinary, intersex, and/or disabled, please contact me to be added to my waitlist for sliding scale spaces.

 Surrogate Partner Therapy requires a triadic structure; the client, therapist, and surrogate work together continuously for the duration of the work.
 The client processes each of our sessions with their therapist, and the therapist and I check in regularly to ensure the client is supported.
 You can learn more about why you need a therapist in order to start working with me here.

 If you are currently seeing a therapist and would like to work with me, contact me so we can discuss next steps.
 I am unable to work with clients who do not currently have a therapist.